-Registration cards will include the question: What is the primary language spoken in the home?

-If a response is any language other than English, a survey will go home to the parents.
+A survey will go home to the parents of all students.

-If the district has Native American students enrolled, the survey will include the following questions: Is the student's language influenced by the Tribal language through a parent, grandparent, relative or guardian?
-Does the student have at least one grandparent that is part of a federally recognized tribe?

 If the survey comes back indicating that a student may be Limited English Proficient (LEP, the student will be tested with an English language proficiency test within 30 days of registration or within 2 weeks of entry into the school (if during the year.)
 If the student tests less than proficient on the English language proficiency test, then a letter will go home to the parents indicating that their child was identified as needing specific English language services.
 The parent will be given the opportunity to waive the services, if desired.

-If the parent does not waive the Limited English Proficiency (LEP) services for their child, then the student will be placed in a program of "high quality language instruction, based on scientifically based research" (Section 3115 ( c) (1)), as determined by Heritage Community Charter School.
+If the parent does not waive the Limited English Proficiency (LEP) services for their child, then the student will be placed in a program of "high quality language instruction, based on scientifically based research" (Section 3115 (c) (1)), as determined by Heritage Community Charter School.
 Those children placed in a program will be counted for state and Federal funding.
 Once a student tests proficient on the English language proficiency test, they will be exited from the LEP program and monitored for 2 years.
 Students on monitoring status will be coded LEP on the ISAT and still counted for state and Federal funding purposes.
 Those students whose parents waive the services may not be considered as "LEP" for state and Federal funding purposes and ISAT coding.
 However, they are still English language learners and must still be served according to their needs, according to the Office of Civil Rights.